pawanchamling/VRL_Data_Collection/README.md

 # VRL_Data_Collection
-A simple android application to collect user-submitted data (text notes in both nominal and ordinal forms) and sensor data (noise and GPS data at this moment)
+A simple android application to collect user-submitted data (text notes in both nominal and ordinal forms) and sensor data (ambient noise, ambient temperature and GPS data at this moment).

 The data collected would be saved inside files named in timestamp and type of data under the the folder /VRL_Data in the android device.